 For landscapes, this means using a polarising filter as well.
-It will remove reflections from non-metallic surfaces and will saturate colours better.
+It removes reflections from non-metallic surfaces and saturates colours better.

-Also GND or graduated filters may be fundamental to control the exposure and the histogram.
+Also, GND or graduated neutral density filters may be fundamental to control the exposure and histogram.

 The polarising filter usually reduces the light amount by 0.7-1 stop compared to the base exposure.
 The GND filters can instead remove 1 to 4 or 5 light stops.